Nickel(II) oxide: Applications and reactions

 About 4000 tons of chemical grade NiO are produced annually.
 Black NiO is the precursor to nickel salts, which arise by treatment with mineral acids.
 NiO is a versatile hydrogenation catalyst.

 Heating nickel oxide with either hydrogen, carbon, or carbon monoxide reduces it to metallic nickel.
 It combines with the oxides of sodium and potassium at high temperatures (>700 °C) to form the corresponding nickelate.

+Magnetism

+NiO is a prototypical antiferromagnet, with the magnetic moments of Ni atoms aligning antiparallel to one another below the material's Néel temperature, determined to be approximately 523 °K. The magnetic structure is of ferromagnetic sheets of Ni atoms parallel to the crystal's (111) planes, and the direction of magnetisation between adjacent planes is antiparallel, with the magnetic moment of each Ni atom determined to be approximately 1.9 Bohr magnetons.